 A mix of nuts and seeds provide lasting energy from fats and adding dried fruit can even bring a burst of energy!

 We like to keep these energy snacks for hiking stashed in the hip pouch of our backpacks, or in an accessible pocket to grab a handful for munching on the trail.
 Some of our favorite mixes include cashews, pumpkin seeds, pecans, and pistachios.

 You can often find nuts in the bulk section at your closest health foods store and make your own mixture of nuts, seeds, and dried fruits.
 You can even pack candied nuts for a little more added sweetness!

-If you are striving to be more zero-waste, making homemade granola bars and putting them in reusable sandwich bags (like these ones from Stasher) is a great way to reduce trash on the trail and feel good about what’s going in your body!
+If you are striving to be more zero-waste, try making these easy homemade hiking snacks.
+Put your granola bars in reusable sandwich bags (like these ones from Stasher) as is a great way to reduce trash on the trail and feel good about what’s going in your body!

 Follow this recipe for energy bites on the REI blog for an easy, on-the-go option.
 For storage, throw them in a reusable bag or stick them in the freezer to eat later.

 Protein Cookies look similar to granola bars or energy bites, but they are jam-packed with, you guessed it, protein.

 They are often dense, energy-packed hiking snacks that can act as a meal replacement or a substitute for breakfast.

 Our favorite protein cookies are made by Munk Pack.
 Their double-dark chocolate and oatmeal raisin spice flavors are a much needed welcome after a hard few miles!